-Before submitting your account, make sure the following items are completed and included:

-- Verification of the account and certificate of service attesting to the fact that notice of the account has been sent to all interested persons.
-This page must be signed by all personal representatives and attorney (if applicable). - □ Account includes a summary page, schedule pages one through seven, and any supporting documentation. - □ The CLAIMS DOCKET at the Register of Wills Office has been reviewed prior to the estate closing to verify all claims against the estate have been paid in full, settled, or formally disallowed - □ Ensure that all figures balance.
-The sum of the beginning balance, principal receipts, change in assets, and income should equal the sum of the disbursements, distribution, and if applicable balance retained for future accountings.

-Contact the Register of Wills Financial Analysis Division (240-777-9640) for any questions you may have regarding the proper completion of your account.
+Before submitting your account, make sure the following items are completed and included: Verification of the account and certificate of service attesting to the fact that notice of the account has been sent to all interested persons.
+This page must be signed by a personal representatives and attorney (if applicable). $\hfill \square$ Account includes a summary page, schedule pages one through seven, and an supporting documentation.
+The CLAIMS DOCKET at the Register of Wills Office has been reviewed prior to the estate closing to verify all claims against the estate have been paid in full, settled, of formally disallowed Ensure that all figures balance.
+The sum of the beginning balance, principal receipts change in assets, and income should equal the sum of the disbursements, distribution and if applicable balance retained for future accountings.
+Contact the Register of Wills Financial Analysis Division (240-777-9640) for any questions yo may have regarding the proper completion of your account.
 NOTE: INHERITANCE TAX RATES ARE DETERMINED BY THE DATE OF DEATH OF THE DECEDENT AND RELATIONSHIP OF HEIR/LEGATEE TO THE DECEDENT.